-Approval for lapse in good standing occurs as part of your progress review meeting with your advisory committee (including your supervisors).
+Approval for lapse occurs as part of your progress review meeting with your advisory committee (including your supervisors).

-You do not apply to lapse in good standing yourself - your advisory committee will request this on your behalf via the online progress review form.
+You do not apply to lapse yourself - your advisory committee will request this on your behalf via the online progress review form.

 What is the process?